 - Connect with an Advocate – Advocates can often be found at local domestic violence and/or sexual assault agencies, police departments, and district attorney’s offices.
 Advocates can help explain local stalking laws, walk you through filing a protective order, connect you with local services, and help you develop a safety plan.

 - Document Every Incident – Make a log of encounters with the stalker, hang-up calls, and public sightings.
 Save all messages, emails, and your call history.
-Consider using this incident log form from the Stalking Resource Center.
+Consider using this incident and behavior log form from the Stalking Prevention, Awareness, & Resource Center (SPARC).